athenian-robotics/athenian-robotics-mkdocs/docs/raspbian.md

 ### Using BerryLan

-[BerryLan](http://www.berrylan.org) makes connecting a Raspi to wifi really easy.
+[BerryLan](http://www.berrylan.org) makes connecting a Raspi running Raspbian to wifi really easy.

 ### Using OSX